 Best practice is to not utilize attack tactics.
 Coca-Cola would not want to launch an ad that directly puts down Pepsi.
 This could potentially cheapen the Coca-Cola brand.
 Also remember that businesses must keep in accordance with Google policies, meaning that in Coke’s competitive ad, they could not use the trademarked term Pepsi in their ad text.

 Another point is that Quality Score is going to be lower for competitive campaigns, and it is unlikely that your competitive campaign’s ads will show up in the first position.
 After all, Google’s main focus is to make sure the searcher finds what they are looking for.
 However, it is important to keep in mind that there is no solid data to prove that a higher position translates into a higher ROI.

 As a side note, beware that when a business launches a competitive campaign on another brand, it is only a matter of time until the competitor is likely to launch their own competitive campaigns in return.

-My overall conclusion is that competitive campaigns are effective and worthwhile if your budget allows for it.
+My overall conclusion is that competitive campaigns are effective and worthwhile if your budget allows for it (if not, use our tips to compete in Google Ads without raising bids).
 Obviously, it is most important to make sure all the bases are covered around all branded and non-branded terms.
 If after these campaigns are launched and optimized and there is still leftover paid search budget, then a competitive campaign might be the right direction to steer.

 If budget is tight and there is no extra money to fund a competitive PPC campaign, it is not the end of the world.
 However, it is important to at least make sure you are bidding on the same top non-branded keywords as the competition.
 You can use the tactics mentioned in this article to help you determine which keywords these are.